Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Specification test for the regression function

 \section{Specification test for the regression function}

-When there is no reason to believe that $f(x)$ in (\ref{genmodel}) follows a particular parametric form, the use of a nonparametric estimator is attractive, but nonparametric estimators generally have a slow convergence rate in comparison with the parametric estimators.
-It is often possible to determine a plausible parametric regression function, and we then might wish to conduct a test of the posited parametric specification, formulated as a hypothesis as,
+When there is no reason to believe that $f(x)$ in (\ref{genmodel}) follows a particular parametric form, the use of a nonparametric estimator is attractive, but nonparametric estimators generally have a slow convergence rate compared to parametric estimators.
+It is often possible to determine a plausible parametric regression function and then conduct a test of a hypothesis formulated as,

+where $\theta_0$ in (\ref{null}) is a vector of unknown parameters that belongs to a compact and convex space $\Theta$.